ABOUT > ARTIST STATEMENT

 During the years when most artists were in art school I continued my studio practice across the Golden Gate Bridge from San Francisco, among working artists.
 I found studios in various unconventional spaces that were sited in breathtaking environs near and literally on the water, and my education continued in the cafes of North Beach and Sausalito.
 Once again, I had been captivated by the light.
 Studying its dance upon the water and its diffusion by the fog, bearing witness to the creation of atmospheric space and a constantly changing vista.
 I then followed the light I discovered in the paintings of Edward Hopper and Guy Pene DuBois, bringing me to New York City to study (briefly) at The Art Students League.
 Once in New York I continued to find studios that offered access to observe the flowing water and blocks of light and sky as they changed throughout the day.
 This began the inquiry in which I have been involved for the past three decades; the use of natural light, captured and inflected, as my primary material.
 In that time, these works have gone gradually from being somewhat translucent and heavily constructed, to being nearly completely transparent, and appearing to float upon the wall.

-In my pieces that are as much light sculpture as painting, the viewer is presented with the opportunity to directly experience the scientific truism that the only constant is change.
+In these constructions that are as much light sculpture as painting, the viewer is presented with the opportunity to directly experience the scientific truism that the only constant is change.
 Striving to maximize my medium's literal transparency in order to attain the greatest self-illumination, natural light is as essential to me as any other material I employ; it literally animates my work with its ever-changing nature.